iTwin/itwinjs-core/docs/learning/ECSQLTutorial/index.md

 ECSQL is an implementation of SQL — a proven, well-adopted text-based command language.
 It sticks to standard SQL (SQL-92 and SQL-99) wherever possible.

-## Scope

-The data in iModels can only be modified via the respective APIs.
-ECSQL is used to query the data from iModels.
-Therefore the tutorial only covers the query portion of ECSQL, i.e. **ECSQL SELECT** statements.

-## How to use the tutorial

-The tutorial looks at typical questions and finds the respective ECSQL answer to it.
-The goal of the tutorial is that you can try out all ECSQL statements used in the lessons yourself.
-The tool to run the ECSQL statements is the [iModelConsole](#imodelconsole) with the tutorial's [Sample iModel](#sample-imodel).

-This also enables you to experiment more with ECSQL by modifying the tutorial's ECSQL statements or by trying out your own ECSQL statements.

-### How to open the sample iModel in the iModelConsole

-Once you fired up the iModelConsole run this command:

-`.open -path:<path to sample imodel>`

-### How to run an ECSQL in the iModelConsole

-Once you opened the iModel just type in the ECSQL (without a leading .) and hit *Enter* to execute it.

 ## Prerequisites

 ### SQL